Azure APIM v2 vs Classic: What Changed and What Breaks

 Azure docs: APIM v2 tier overview · Compare APIM tiers

-The Networking Model Changed Completely
+The Networking Model Changed Materially

 Most teams get tripped up here.
 Classic Premium APIM supported VNet injection: the APIM instance got a NIC in your VNet subnet, with a private IP, and you could control traffic with NSGs and route tables just like any other Azure resource.

 StandardV2 drops VNet injection entirely.
 Instead, it uses VNet integration, conceptually closer to how App Service VNet integration works.
 In practice, that means your APIM gets a path into your private network for backend calls, but the gateway itself remains publicly accessible unless you put it behind a Private Endpoint.
+Note that Private Endpoint on APIM only supports inbound traffic to the Gateway endpoint; it does not cover self-hosted gateways or workspace gateways.
+Premium v2 brings back simplified VNet injection for full network isolation, but at a higher price point than StandardV2.

 If you run APIM in internal mode behind an Application Gateway (a very common pattern), expect to redesign the network path entirely.